BIN 2.0 Assignment Service

 What this service does

-• Supports public URLs and presigned S3 URLs for private data
+- Supports direct upload and presigned S3 URLs for private data

 Access

 This is a research tool, not a public API.
 Access is granted to researchers and institutions with a legitimate scientific purpose.
-There is no fee, but use of BIN assignments in publications requires a citation to the 2013 paper above.
+There is no fee.